diplodoc-platform/docs/en/tools/theme.md

-`note-important`| The color of the icon in the "Alert" note `note-important-background`| Background color in the "Alert" note `note-important-border`| The frame in the "Alert" note
+`note-important`| The color of the icon in the "Alert" note `note-important-background`| Background color in the "Alert" note `note-important-border`| The frame in the "Alert" note `mini-toc-border` | The color of mini-toc.
+Higher priority than`line-generic`.
+`mini-toc` | The color of text in mini-toc.
+Higher priority than `text-secondary`.
+`mini-toc-hover` | The color of hovered text in mini-toc.
+Higher priority than `text-complementary`.
+`mini-toc-active`, | The color of text in active item in mini-toc.
+Higher priority than `text-primary`.
+`mini-toc-active-border` | The color of line in active item in mini-toc.
+Higher priority than `text-primary`.

 ## Defining the base-brand in the sturtup